 We help kids by giving them a new backpack filled with supplies, food or other material resources that they need.
-Kids with limited financial resources, kids who live hungry every day, kids without a home, and kids who have had recent traumatic experiences or who have been the victims of other tragic circumstances.
+Kids with limited financial resources, kids who live hungry every day, kids without a stable home, and kids who have had recent traumatic experiences or who have been the victims of other tragic circumstances.

 Kids can get backpacks in a few different ways.
 Our community partners – school teachers, guidance counselors, school nurses, health professionals, coaches, social service agencies, first responders, faith-based organizations, and other nonprofits – can refer a child to us and we'll deliver the backpacks to the kids.
 Or, we can provide backpacks directly to our community partners who then distribute the backpacks to the kids they serve.
 Finally, family members, neighbors, or someone within the child’s social network can simply make a referral to us.